Eric28020/Minecraft-Transit-Railway/README.md

-# Notice

-This version is outdated.
+# This version is outdated.
 For details, please refer to the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/minecraft-transit-railway).